educrystal/educrystal/README.md

-- 👋 Hi, I’m @educrystal
+- 👋 Hi, I’m @educrystal and I'm a technical content writer based in Seattle, WA.
-- 👀 I’m interested in technical writing, documentation, and rock collecting.
+- 👀 I’m interested in technical writing, documentation, and knowledge management!
 - 🌱 I’m currently learning all sorts of new languages.
 - 💞️ I’m looking to collaborate on writing great documentation.
 - 📫 Reach me at crystal.song@educative.io